There are 9 other file types using

 .dlm - Akamai Download Manager file

-.dlm - Adobe Download Manager partial download file
+.dlm - Adobe Download Manager partial download

 .dlm - Microsoft File Transfer Manager partial download